-1.3 Written notice stating the place, day, and hour of the meeting where the proposed amendments shall be considered shall be delivered by email to each Certified Member directly, or to each Group Chair and Board Director for further dissemination to each Certified Member, not less than twenty-one nor more than fifty days before the date of the meeting, and this notice shall be accompanied by a copy of the proposed amendment, or a summary thereof.
+1.3 Written notice stating the place, day, and hour of the meeting where the proposed amendments shall be considered shall be delivered by email to each Certified Member directly, or to each Group Chair and Board Director for further dissemination to each Certified Member, not less than twenty-five nor more than fifty days before the date of the meeting, and this notice shall be accompanied by a copy of the proposed amendment, or a summary thereof.

-1.4 Should a member be unable to attend such meeting, voting by email may be admissible according to arrangements the ASRC Secretary might reasonably make to ensure a safe, secure and timely vote.
+1.4 Should a Certified Member be unable to attend such meeting, voting by email may be admissible according to arrangements the ASRC Secretary might reasonably make to ensure a safe, secure and timely vote.